Angela Valdes: Season 4

 Following the apprehension of Ghost by Angela, a lot of evidence against Ghost implying that he killed Greg was more than enough that the jury was planning to put him on a death row if he was found guilty of killing a federal agent.
 They found his fingerprints outside the victim's apartment's window and Ghost's DNA under the victim's fingernails.
 Ghost then attended several court dates with Proctor as his main attorney and Terry Silver (Brandon Victor Dixon) assisting Proctor.
 The prosecution later made an argument that Proctor made a conflict of interest as he previously represented Tommy Egan, therefore he's not allowed to represent Ghost.
 With that being said, Proctor was removed from the case making Terry Silver the only attorney representing Ghost.
 Proctor went on in prison to inform Ghost about the sudden change of events.
 Proctor visited Angela Valdes drunk to tell her that Ghost did not murder agent Knox and that he had a choice to flip on her but he chose not to.
 After Proctor left, Valdes pulled out the surveillance footage of TRUTH the night agent Knox was murdered and the footage had no implications of Ghost hiding the murder weapon at his workplace which then made Valdes think Ghost had no hand in Greg Knox's murder.

 Valdes was summoned in court to take a stand and answer questions under oath, she said after she witnessed the tapes she now believes James St. Patrick is guilty of the murder of the federal agent even if it is at cost of her job, she still believes James is innocent and being framed.
 The jury lifted all claims and charges laid forth against James St. Patrick and he was pronounced a free man as he was exonerated.
-James thanked Angela for proving his innocence but Angela told him that he may have not done this oneh, however they both know James is not innocent.
+James thanked Angela for proving his innocence but Angela told him that he may have not done this one, however they both know James is not innocent.

 Special agent Valdes formed a team and started investigating Mike Sandoval concerning the cellphone that was connected to Filipe Lobos which was pinpointed in their workplace.
 Sandoval found out about Valdes building a case to indict him and went to visit Valdes armed and ready to pull the trigger, but he did not know that other federal agents were on his tail and ready to cuff, as Sandoval pulled out a gun and had Valdes at gunpoint, Valdes managed to defend herself and turn the events as she shot Sandoval once and had him at gunpoint, Sandoval was apprehended and sent to prison where he was murdered at the order of Ghost, Tommy Egan and Joseph Proctor.